sbrn3/group-holiday-split/README.md

 ### Playing it cheap
 So what if you don't care where you sleep as long as you get the absolute cheapest option?
-Well you have to value the popular rooms lower than everyone else (so that you don't win them) but that means that you will have to increase your value on a lower popularity rule to have the correct total cost across rooms.
+Well you have to value the popular rooms lower than everyone else (so that you don't win them), but that means that you will have to increase your value on a lower popularity rule to have the correct total cost across rooms.
 Actually the cheapest way is to bid as high as possible on the popular rooms but to only slightly lose.

-e.g. If Sam wants to have a really cheep room.
+e.g. Sam wants to have a really cheep room.
 Therefore if Michael bids $80 on room 1 and $20 on room 2, then Sam should bid $79 on room 1 and $21 on room 2.
-Slightly losing the bid for room 1 and thus securing a low bid for room 2.
+Slightly losing the bid for room 1 and securing a low bid for room 2.

-You are probably better off just bidding normally instead of trying to game the system.
+You are probably better off just bidding normally instead of trying to game the system because it is difficult to know how exactly other people will bid.

 ### Even split
 Some people will claim that this is too complicated and that you should just split the costs evenly between everyone.
 And whoever ends up in whichever room doesn't matter.
 It's a holiday after all.
 Well if that is the case then these people can bid on every room evenly beacuse they believe all the rooms have equal value.
 The reality is though, most rational people will realise pretty quickly that the rooms are probably not of equal value.
 So... they will then decide to bid based on how they actually feel.
-The benefit of this is that if you just split the costs evenly the winners will be the best arguers.

 # How to use
 main.py is an example where 10 people were sorted into 4 rooms.
 There is a couple and people who are staying for